rajeshvkothari/oom/GIN_README_2508.md

     Update AAI with following REST requests using POSTMAN

-	Note :  Use following headers in a POSTMAN request
+	Note: Use following headers in a POSTMAN request

     ```sh
     headers :